decentralized-identity/sidetree/docs/protocol.md

 Since the requester is in control of the _original DID Document_, the requester can deterministically calculate the DID before the create operation is anchored on the blockchain.

-A valid _original DID Document_ must be a valid generic DID Document that adheres to the following additional rules:
+A valid _original DID Document_ must be a valid generic DID Document that adheres to the following additional Sidetree protocol specific rules:
 1. The document must NOT have the `id` property.
 1. The document must contain at least 1 entry in the `publicKey` array property.
 1. The `id` property of a `publickey` element must be specified and be a fragment (e.g. `#key1`).
+1. Can have `service` property.
+1. `serviceEndpoint` property of each element inside the `service` array must:
+   1. Contain a `@context` property with value `schema.identity.foundation/hub`.
+   1. Contain a `@type` property with value `UserServiceEndpoint`.
+   1. Contain at least one element in an `instance` property typed as an array of strings.

+See [DID Create API](#original-did-document-example) section for an example of an original DID Document.

 # Sidetree Operation Batching